 Specialty practice challenges in managing chronic diseases

-Rheumatology and chronic inflammatory diseases (CID)
+Rheumatology and chronic immuno-inflammatory diseases (CIID)

-Rheumatologists diagnose and treat a complex and confusing mix of inflammatory and non-inflammatory conditions, all involving joints and connective tissue.
+Rheumatologists diagnose and treat a complex and often confusing mix of inflammatory and non-inflammatory conditions, all involving joints and connective tissue.
 Rheumatology has become a de facto autoimmune specialty because rheumatoid arthritis (RA) was the first disease recognized as autoimmune.
-Moreover, rheumatologists treat several other CIDs that cause similar joint symptoms (see illustration).
+Moreover, rheumatologists treat several other CIIDs that cause similar joint symptoms (see illustration).